tomasvitek/caphpuccino/README.md

 - For each page create a template in `app/templates`
 - Urls are generated from filename of the template (example: `about-us.latte` will translate to `http://example.com/about-us`)
 - You can use normal HTML as well as [Latte Templates](http://doc.nette.org/en/templating)
-- Place all your images, stylesheets and scripts into appropriate folders in root directory, you can link to them as `{$baseUrl}/img/caphpuccino.png`
+- Place all your images, stylesheets and scripts into appropriate folders in root directory, you can link to them from the templates as `{$baseUrl}/img/caphpuccino.png`

 ## Extra Information
 - You can set up email address to be notified when something goes wrong in `index.php`